sveltejs/rfcs/text/0000-targeted-slots.md

 Declarative Actions is the idea that for `use:Component` you can use a `Component`, with `<target bind:this={target}>` in the `Component`, to be able to use the advantages of SvelteJS syntax, and at the same time use the advantages of actions.

 My proposal also does this, but in a different (more universal and without using the action attribute) way.
+But I found that Targeted Slots does not have the equivalent of using multiple `use:action1 use:action2` in a single element.
+This is one of the Unresolved questions.

 ---